 C&C has made considerable investment through into research and development of construction methods for highly-insulated homes using renewable materials.

-C&C is currently developing homes that use straw bales for insulation, as an affordable, practical solution to both the UK’s housing crisis and the challenges of fuel poverty.
+C&C continues to develop homes using straw bale insulation, as an affordable, practical solution to both the UK’s housing crisis and the challenges of fuel poverty.

-At the heart of our approach is a belief that construction can be a force for good – whether in providing shelter for vulnerable individuals, or in creating sustainable homes for the future of the planet.
+This movement towards sustainable, practical building solutions evidences C&C's belief that construction can be a force for good; providing shelter for the Vulnerable and creating sustainable homes for the future of the planet.